artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

 we are going to implement an NLP system that will allow you to say

 ```
-“Drive straight ahead for 2 seconds at half speed”
+"Drive straight ahead for 2 seconds at half speed"
 ```

 Our NLP system will have three main components: